Emergent stability in complex network dynamics

-\textbf{ Will a large complex system be stable}?\ To gain deeper insight into roots of asymptotic stability/instability, we consider again $\Ew$'s principal eigenvalue $\lambda$ in (\ref{Meena}).
-Its structure portrays stability as a balance between the positive, \textit{i.e}.\ destabilizing, effect mediated by the network interactions, vs.\ the negative, stabilizing, feedback, driven by the parameter $C$ in $J$'s diagonal (\ref{Jii}); Fig.\ \ref{Classes}b.
-It is therefore, natural to enhance stability by increasing $C$, which, in effect, translates to strengthening each node's intrinsic negative feedback.
-Equation (\ref{Meena}) predicts that $J$ becomes stable if $C$ exceeds a critical value
+To further uncover the roots of asymptotic stability/instability, we consider again $\Ew$'s principal eigenvalue $\lambda$ in (\ref{Meena}).
+Its structure portrays stability as a balance between the positive, \textit{i.e}.\ destabilizing, effect mediated by the network interactions, vs.\ the negative, stabilizing, feedback, driven by the parameter $C(\f,\g)$ in $J$'s diagonal in Eq.\ (\ref{Jii}); Fig.\ \ref{Classes}b.
+It is, therefore, natural to enhance stability by increasing $C(\f,\g)$, which, in effect, translates to strengthening each node's intrinsic self regulation.
+Equation (\ref{Meena}) predicts that $J$ becomes stable if $C(\f,\g)$ exceeds a critical value

-beyond which $\lambda$ becomes negative.
-For asymptotically stable systems ($S < 0$) we have, for sufficiently large $N$, $C_0 \rightarrow 0$, a guaranteed stability even under arbitrarily small $C$.
-In contrast, for asymptotically unstable systems ($S > 0$) we have $C_0 \rightarrow \infty$, hence such systems are impossible to stabilize even under extremely large $C$.
-We emphasize that $C = C(\f,\g)$ is the only component in (\ref{Meena}) that is dependent on the system's tunable parameters, and therefore having an unbounded range of $C$ values under which the system remains stable (or unstable) guarantees that $\lambda$ is unaffected by parameter perturbation, \textit{e.g}., changing environmental conditions.
+beyond which $\lambda$ turns negative.
+For asymptotically stable states ($S < 0$) we have, for sufficiently large $N$, $C_0 \rightarrow 0$, a guaranteed stability even under arbitrarily small $C(\f,\g)$.
+In contrast, for asymptotically unstable states ($S > 0$) we have $C_0 \rightarrow \infty$, hence such systems are impossible to stabilize even under extremely large $C(\f,\g)$.
+We emphasize that $C(\f,\g)$ is the only component in (\ref{Meena}) that is dependent on the system's tunable parameters, and therefore having an unbounded range of $C$-values under which the system remains stable (or unstable) guarantees that $\lambda$ is, indeed, unaffected by parameter perturbation, \textit{e.g}., changing environmental conditions.

-To test Eq.\ (\ref{C0}) in Fig.\ \ref{Classes}c-k we extract a set of three specific $J$ matrices from $\Ew$, representing systems from our three stability classes:\ $J_{\rm AS}$, asymptotically stable with $\Omega = (2,2,2,-1)$; $J_{\rm SS}$, sensitively stable with $\Omega = (0,-1,-2,0)$; and $J_{\rm AU}$, asymptotically unstable with $\Omega = (1,-2,-1,2)$.
+To test Eq.\ (\ref{C0}), in Fig.\ \ref{Classes}c-k we extract a set of three specific $J$ matrices from $\Ew$, representing systems from our three stability classes:\ $J_{\rm AS}$, asymptotically stable with $\Omega = (2,2,2,-1)$; $J_{\rm SS}$, sensitively stable with $\Omega = (0,-1,-2,0)$; and $J_{\rm AU}$, asymptotically unstable with $\Omega = (1,-2,-1,2)$.
 For each of these we plot $C_0$ vs.\ $N$, capturing the level of negative feedback required to ensure the system's stability.
-Under ER ($\beta = 0$) we do not observe a defined asymptotic behavior.
-The critical $C_0$ does not scale with $N$, indicating that sufficient perturbation to the model parameters can, indeed, affect the system's stability (Fig.\ \ref{Classes}i-k, green circles).
+Under ER ($\beta = 0$, Fig.\ \ref{Classes}i-k) we do not observe a defined asymptotic behavior.
+The critical $C_0$ does not scale with $N$, indicating that sufficient perturbation to the model parameters can, indeed, affect $J$'s stability.